FAQs

 Why should I use your services, rather than my regular vet?

 Regular vets only have a limited amount of time to discuss complicated situations, and very few can make house calls on a regular basis.
-Our services are designed to provide time for those difficult discussions, in your own home, and the ability to think about the whole picture of your pet and family’s quality of life.
-We are going to talk a lot, and then come up with a comprehensive plan.
+Our services are designed to provide time for a very thorough exam and discussion in your own home, and the ability to think about the whole picture of your pet and family’s quality of life.
+Dr. Renée has a lot of extra training in pain management and hospice/palliative care; we are going to talk a lot, and then come up with a comprehensive plan.
 Your regular vet cares about you and your pet — but the system just doesn’t let him/her offer this kind of service.
 They are still great at routine and emergency care!

 Do you offer same-day or emergency euthanasia appointments?

 We offer scheduled in-home euthanasia services to our current clients during normal business hours.
 We may be able to schedule during evening or weekend hours, but we do not routinely check messages outside of business hours so that we can take the time we need to regroup and recharge.
-We will only schedule a euthanasia after we have completed an initial consult (ie, once you are a client) so that we can ensure it is the right choice for your family.
-When to euthanize a beloved pet is one of the most difficult decisions you will ever make, and the main focus of our services is helping you all the way through this difficult time.
+We are primarily a palliative care practice, not an at-home euthanasia service.
+We want to help your pet enjoy a good quality of life for a long as possible.

 Do you only treat cats and dogs?